lxc/incus/doc/installing.md

 The easiest way to install Incus is to {ref}`install one of the available packages <installing-from-package>`, but you can also {ref}`install Incus from the sources <installing_from_source>`.

-After installing Incus, make sure you have a `lxd` group on your system.
+After installing Incus, make sure you have an `incus-admin` group on your system.
 Users in this group can interact with Incus.
 See {ref}`installing-manage-access` for instructions.